pitest/export-plugin/README.md

 ## Usage

-The plugin require pitest 1.2.1 or later (not released at the point of writing) and Java 7 or higher.
+The plugin requires pitest 1.2.2 or later and Java 7 or higher.

 To activate the plugin it must be placed on the classpath of the pitest tool (**not** on the classpath of the project being mutated).